Global Terrestrial Network for Permafrost

 The Global Terrestrial Network for Permafrost (GTN‐P) is the primary international programme concerned with monitoring permafrost parameters.
-GTN‐P was developed in the 1990s by the International Permafrost Association (IPA) under the Global Climate observing System (GCOS) and the Global Terrestrial Observing Network (GTOS), with the long-term goal of obtaining a comprehensive view of the spatial structure, trends and variability of changes in the active layer thickness and permafrost temperature.
+GTN‐P was developed in the 1990s by the International Permafrost Association (IPA) under the Global Climate Observing System (GCOS) and the Global Terrestrial Observing System (GTOS), with the long-term goal of obtaining a comprehensive view of the spatial structure, trends and variability of changes in the active layer thickness and permafrost temperature.

-GCOS and GTOS established 50 Essential Climate Variables (ECVs), of which one is permafrost.
-Within the GTN-P, involving the senior and young permafrost scientific community, two permafrost key variables have been identified as ECV's:
+According to the GTN-P website, "GCOS and GTOS established 50 essential climate variables (ECVs), of which one is permafrost.
+Within the GTN-P, involving the senior and young permafrost scientific community, two permafrost key variables have been identified as ECVs: